gnosis/GECO/Proposals/PredictionOfPredictions.md

 Victor Porton (`vporton` at GitCoin) - a frequent and respected GitCoin contributor.
 ### Timeline, Milestones and Deliverables

-TODO: The timing needs to be prolonged (the project is more complex because of BrightID, etc. than I anticipated when writing the original version of this proposal) after a consultation with Gnosis team.
-So the timings below are not final.

 **Phase I**
 Whitepaper.